Cairnryan: History

 In 1957 and 1958, Cairnryan Lighterage Wharf and the port/jetty were again used in a joint Army/RAF operation called 'Operation Hardrock'.
 This operation was to build a rocket-tracking station on the remote island of St Kilda, serving the South Uist Missile Range, from where the 'MGM-5 Corporal' missiles were launched.
 The civil engineering work, involving an accommodation block and a winding road to the island's highest point, where the rocket-tracking building was built, was carried out by the RAF's 5004 Airfield Construction Squadron.
 Personnel, plant and other equipment was transported between the pier, Cairnryan and St. Kilda, using RASC Landing Craft Tanks, operated by 76 Squadron RASC, based at Portsmouth.

 Military port activity ceased in the early 1960s, when the whole military infrastructure, such as the cranes and the railway line, were abandoned, then dismantled, apart from the pier and lighterage wharf themselves.

 In the late 1960s, ship breaking became the main industry.
 The British aircraft carriers HMS Centaur, HMS Bulwark, HMS Eagle, and HMS Ark Royal were all sent for breaking up, as well as a number of other vessels, including HMS Mohawk and HMS Blake.
 The trawler Ross Revenge was awaiting scrapping in 1980, when the Radio Caroline organisation bought the ship for their new offshore radio station.

-In July 1973, Townsend Thoresen started a ro-ro ferry service, from the Lighterage Wharf in Cairnryan, to Larne for passengers and cars, using the ship Ionic Ferry.
+In July 1973, Townsend Thoresen started a "roll on, roll off" ferry service, from the Lighterage Wharf in Cairnryan, to Larne for passengers and cars, using the ship Ionic Ferry.
 Later, the service was extended to commercial vehicles.
 In 1987, Townsend Thoresen was rebranded P&O European Ferries after the 'Herald of Free Enterprise' disaster as P&O had just taken over the parent company European Ferries.

+In 2011, Stena Line transferred its car ferry operation from Stranraer Harbour to one at Old House Point, just north of Cairnryan, operating to the Belfast Port.

 Harbour

 Cairnryan has two ferry terminals connecting Scotland to Northern Ireland.

 The first, at the south of Cairnryan, opened in 1973, originally operated by Townsend Thoresen and now by P&O Ferries, links Scotland with the port of Larne.
 Part of this terminal utilises Cairnryan Lighterage Wharf.

-The second, built as a substitute for the one at Stranraer Harbour, is at Old House Point, just north of Cairnryan, opened in 2011 and is operated by Stena Line linking to the Port of Belfast in Belfast.
+The second, the ex-British Rail/Sealink one, which was based at Stranraer Harbour, is now at Old House Point, just north of Cairnryan, opened in 2011 and is operated by Stena Line linking to the Port of Belfast in Belfast.

 Transport

-A bus link operated by Wigtownshire Community Transport runs between the P&O Ferries and Stena Line ferry terminals at Cairnryan and Stranraer.
+A bus link operated by Wigtownshire Community Transport used to run between the P&O Ferries and Stena Line ferry terminals at Cairnryan and Stranraer.
 Stranraer railway station is approximately 15 minutes walk from the bus stop.
+However, by 2024, it has not run for a number of years.
+Now the bus service to Stranraer is run as part of the Stagecoach number 58/358 Girvan to Stranraer route.

 Stena Line operate a coach service between the ferry terminal and Ayr railway station to connect with certain sailings to and from Belfast.